VargaJoe/SenseNet-Linked-Content/README.md

 Various solutions for linked content handling in sensenet

 # Idea behind it
-These are content handlers to handle soft linking external urls or hard linking another trepository Content.
+These are content handlers to handle soft linking external urls or hard linking another repository Content.
 Basically you can create link or virtual contents.

 # How it works
 1. install ctd for selected logic